Saturday, June 28, 2008

-Specifically for kids: especially for kids with any learning disability, they need to keep up their reading and practice literacy and numeracy skills.
+Specifically for kids: especially for kids with any learning disability, they need to keep up their reading and practice literacy and numeracy skills over the summer.
+Good readers get to be great readers by... reading!

-Here are some things you can do to keep their brains working:
+Here are some things you can do to keep kid's brains working:

-2. Keep track of money spent: how much per day or per month does your family spend on groceries, transportation, housing, entertainment?
+2. Keep track of money spent: how much per day or per month does your family spend on vacation for groceries, transportation, accomodation, entertainment?

 3. Create a dream location: locate your holiday destination(s) on a map, find your location on Mapquest or Google maps.

 4. Create some skits about cottage life.
 Write a play.
-Do some improv play.
+Do some improv plays.

 5. Write a creative story about where you are or would like to be this week.